Indeed…

-The moment at the airport when I went to passport control and the lady, dressed in the traditional garb, sitting behind the counter said to me “You can’t leave” was one of those moments that you don’t want to have.
-Not to say that being in Doha was bad, but I was just done with the country and I needed to leave.
-I was done, dusted and packed.
-Ready to leave and get home!
-But that wasn’t to be, Doha had other plans for me and I wasn’t very happy with them.
+My journey on March 1st took me from the airport to the bank, then to the police station, and finally to the court (all of which was in Arabic) I had originally visited to cancel the court case against me.
+This was something the bank should have done but failed to do.
+The moment at the airport, when the lady at passport control told me “You can’t leave,” was one of those moments you don’t want to experience.
+Not that being in Doha was bad, but I was just done with the country and needed to leave.
+I was done, dusted, and packed, ready to go home.
+But that wasn’t to be; Doha had other plans for me, and I wasn’t very happy about them.

-I ended up sitting in front of a Qatari judge and he looked at me, looked at my paperwork and then back to me and said “You come back Monday”… Given that the day I was sitting in front of him was a Thursday and I was less than thrilled about staying an extra day, I was less than thrilled with his response.
-I asked him nicely how long would this take really and I had a ticket for this afternoon so I couldn’t come back on Monday as I needed to travel today.
-He was a nice enough guy to recognize that I was ready to leave and wasn’t ready to wait any more.
-He managed to stamp my paperwork and get it ready for the guys who had to tick the box saying I could travel.
+Now, keep in mind it was still the same day I was supposed to travel, and it was now getting towards the end of the day for the government.
+I was looking to get out on the same day.
+I ended up sitting in front of a Qatari judge, and he looked at me, looked at my paperwork, and then back to me and said, “You come back Monday.”
+Given that the day I was sitting in front of him was a Thursday, and I was less than thrilled about staying an extra day, I was not happy with his response.
+I asked him nicely how long this would really take, as I had a ticket for that afternoon and couldn’t come back on Monday.
+He recognized that I was ready to leave and managed to stamp my paperwork and get it ready for the officials who had to approve my travel.

-After all the fucked up things I had to do to get the hell out of the sandbox, it took only a few hours of running around to get myself on a plane.
-Granted it cost me an extra 3500 QAR to get the first flight out of Qatar, something I was willing to pay to get the f’ing hell out of the sandbox.
-I was done, dusted, ready to leave and ready to get back to the cold and shitty weather that is Seattle in the late winter.
+get myself on a plane.
+It cost me an extra 3500 QAR to get the first flight out of Qatar, something I was willing to pay to get the hell out of there.
+I was done, dusted, ready to leave, and ready to get back to the cold and rainy weather that is Seattle in late winter.

 Posted